top of page

 SATYA

-Satya is a wild burro who was conceived in the wild and captured in utero, as her mother was rounded up from the Twin Peaks HMA (Herd Management Area) on the California side of the California-Nevada border in 2020.
-Born in the Bureau of Land Management Litchfield Corrals, she was taken by a TIP (Trainer Incentive Program) trainer at 3 years old with dozens of other wild horses and burros to a facility in coastal Oregon.
-She arrived at Wild Peace Sanctuary with several injuries including a permanent injury to the crest of her neck, an open and infected wound, and damaged nose cartilage.
+Satya was conceived in the wild and captured in utero when her mother was rounded up from the Twin Peaks HMA (Herd Management Area) on the California side of the California-Nevada border in 2021.
+Born in the Bureau of Land Management Litchfield Corrals, she was taken by a TIP trainer (TIP = Trainer Incentive Program) at three years old with dozens of other wild horses and burros to a facility in coastal Oregon.
+She arrived at the sanctuary with the standard halter and rope that these animals leave the BLM corrals with, and that had been left on her face for several months.

-Our founder was able to gentle Satya so that she could manage all these tasks and more, and she slowly gained confidence and trust.
-Three years on, she is the most sociable, communicative, and sassy member of our resident herd, the first to run up and greet visitors and the last to leave.
-Satya entertains everyone with her antics, which include putting her head on your shoulder and snuffling in your ear (if you'll let her), asking for ear rubs and butt scratches, and offering her soft velvety nose for kisses.
+Satya was gentled and trained by our founder Lara, and after a difficult start, she gained confidence and trust.
+Three years on, Satya is the most sociable, communicative, and full-of-sass member of our resident herd, She is the first to run up and greet visitors and the last to leave, and entertains everyone with her antics, which include putting her head on your shoulder for ear rubs, and offering her soft velvety nose for kisses.

 Satya means Truth in Sanskrit.